Diogo-V/logistics/README.md

-# Logistics
+# Description
 Program that receives an input

 # Compiling: